writethedocs/www/docs/conference/welcome.rst

 Lightning Talks (April 8-9th)
 -----------------------------

-`Lightning Talks`_ are your chance to shine!
-If you have something to share with the crowd, we'll give you five minutes to present any topic you're excited about.
-If you sign up to speak, we'll select them day of.
+Lightning Talks are your chance to shine!
+If you have something to share with the crowd, we'll give you five minutes to present on any topic you're excited about.
+Sign up for lightning talks using the link below, and we'll be selecting and scheduling talks throughout the conference:

+`Lightning Talks Sign Up`_

+Never heard of a lightning talk?
+Read about them `on Wikipedia`_.
+Another fun option is the `Pecha Kucha`_ format, which we totally encourage.

 After Party(s) (April 8th)
 --------------------------

 On Monday evening we're having a private party at Ground Kontrol from 8-10pm.
 We will also host parties at two public locations Bailey's and Backspace):

-* Bailey's Tap Room (213 SW Broadway, Portland, OR 97205) - Provides: nerds, beer
+* Bailey's Tap Room (`213 SW Broadway, Portland, OR 97205`_) - Provides: nerds, beer
-* Ground Kontrol (511 NW Couch St, Portland, OR 97209) - Provides: nerds, beer, arcade games
+* Ground Kontrol (`511 NW Couch St, Portland, OR 97209`_) - Provides: nerds, beer, arcade games
-* Backspace (115 NW 5th Ave, Portland, OR 97209) - Provides: nerds, beer, arcade games, coffee
+* Backspace (`115 NW 5th Ave, Portland, OR 97209`_) - Provides: nerds, beer, arcade games, coffee

 Movie Night (April 9th)
 -----------------------